PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 If you get an error saying "Scripts are disbled on this machine"

       1. Run powershell as an administrator

-      2. Enter this command below
+      2. Enter this command: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

-      3. Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
+      3. Press Enter

-      4. Press Enter
+      4. Press "Y" or "A" then press enter

-      5. Powershell Scripts should now be enabled to run on your machine.
+      Powershell Scripts should now be enabled to run on your machine.